lsst-ts/tssw_developer_guide/doc/index.rst

 Alternatively, you can also use the `template kit tool <https://github.com/lsst/templates>`_ provided by DM.
 Once you have created the repository with its initial commit (either with sqrbot-jr or manually with the template kit), you need to set it up to follow our :ref:`workflow <index:Gitflow Workflow>`.

-- First you need to create a ``develop`` branch from ``master`` and push it to the repository.
+- First you need to create a ``develop`` branch from ``main`` and push it to the repository.
 - Open the repository in GitHub and select the "Settings" tab at the top.
 - Go to "Branches"
-- On the "Default branch", click on "switch to another branch" and select develop instead of master.
+- On the "Default branch", click on "switch to another branch" and select develop instead of main.
 - On "Branch protection rules", click on "Add rule".
 - On "Branch name pattern" type "develop".
 - On "Protect matching branches" select;